adamcharnock/lightbus/docs/quick-start.md

 # call_procedure.py
 import lightbus

+# We'll assume we're writing a new service here,
-# Create a bus object
+# so create a new bus client
 bus = lightbus.create()

 # Call the check_password() procedure on our auth API